 The "Registration Blocks Students Encounter & How to Avoid Them" presentation offers information on different registration blocks students may run into as well as how to avoid them and/or remove them.

 The "Late Registration Process & When to Consider It" presentation offers information on late registration, the process, and when to consider a late registration.

 This "Course Extension vs. Course Withdrawal & How to Request Them" presentation provides information on course extensions and withdrawals and may help you in your decision to request one of these options if you are unable to complete your course’s assignments on time.

 This "Schedule Courses within Your Federal Student Aid Semester" resource offers information and tips on how to schedule courses to fit within your Federal Student Aid (FSA) semesters so that you maintain your desired course load and funding requirements.

-This "" presentation will explain some of the details associated with taking a class outside of your academic level.
+This "Registering for Courses at the Next Program Level" presentation will explain some of the details associated with taking a class outside of your academic level.
 If you are a high school student hoping to pursue a concurrent enrollment, an undergraduate student interested in a graduate course, or a graduate student with a need or desire to take an undergraduate class, then this webinar will be helpful for you.